dcueva7/Employee-Schedule/README.md

 - Shift coverage request and approval system.
 - Settings panel where users can change their password, username, and associated color on calendar.
 - Integration with AWS Simple Email Service for automated email notifications
+- Integration with AWS RDS to manage data in MySQL database instance

 # Installation
 Provide instructions on how to install and setup your application.